TalhaSaleemSiddiqui/Mentora-AI-Powered-Smart-Learning-Companion/README.md

 # Mentora — AI-Powered Smart Learning Companion

 Mentora is an AI-powered, interactive math tutoring web application built for children aged 7 to 10.
-It pairs an animated AI tutor — powered by Google's Gemini models — with SVG-based visual rendering, voice interaction, and gamified learning to make foundational mathematics engaging, accessible, and personalized, without requiring installation or specialized hardware.
+It pairs an animated AI tutor — powered by Google's Gemini models — with SVG-based visual rendering, voice interaction, and gamified learning to make foundational mathematics engaging, accessible, and personalized, with an adaptive learning pathway that adjusts to each child's pace and performance.

 <p align="center">
   <img src="public/Logo.jpeg" width="200">